 Note: This article was originally written May 2021; it has been updated with information from the August 2022 ArcGIS for Teams release.

-ArcGIS for Teams brings maps and location intelligence into Microsoft Teams.
+ArcGIS for Teams, part of the ArcGIS for Microsoft 365 product suite, brings maps and location intelligence into Microsoft Teams.

 The August 2022 release updates the search and share functions in ArcGIS for Teams for an improved navigation experience.

 To use ArcGIS for Teams, you need to install it from the Microsoft Teams Apps store (find it as ArcGIS Maps).

 Add ArcGIS for Teams to a private Teams experience or to a Teams channel, such as a chat conversation with a colleague, a meeting, or a group.

 In this article, you will find the actions required for a private installation and a channel installation whenever they diverge.